-Access expert advice on setting up an area in your workspace that is dedicated to soldering so you can feel confident about working with hot metal, an open flame, and fuel for your torch.
+Access expert advice on setting up an area in your workspace that is dedicated to soldering jewelry so you can feel confident about working with hot metal, an open flame, and fuel for your torch.
 This free eBook has everything about soldering jewelry you always wanted to know.

 Soldering Projects: Making Rings